-The company recorded a deficit for the year ended 31 December 2022 of R(8,148,302); (2021 deficit; R938,638).
+The company recorded a surplus for the year ended 31 December 2023 of R29,984,237; (2022 deficit; R(8,148,302).

-Restricted project funds pertain to funds collected towards specific Islamic Relief programmes and projects, and relate to obligations that Islamic Relief South Africa carry forward to be discharged in 2023.
+Restricted project funds pertain to funds collected towards specific Islamic Relief programmes and projects, and relate to obligations that Islamic Relief South Africa carry forward to be discharged in 2024.